Review of ‘The Story of NOW That’s What I Call Music in 100 Artists’ by Michael Mulligan

 My only issue with this book is the number of typos and little errors.
 For example, Brian Potter once appears as ‘Brain’, Beenie Man is mistakenly called ‘Beenie Boy’ and sometimes music genres are capitalised, sometimes not.
 Those are just the ones I remember.
 I suppose there was a lot of information to keep track of, but still it could’ve done with more rigorous fact-checking and proofreading.

-7 thoughts on “Review of ‘The Story of NOW That’s What I Call Music in 100 Artists’ by Michael Mulligan”
+7 responses to “Review of ‘The Story of NOW That’s What I Call Music in 100 Artists’ by Michael Mulligan”

 That vinyl one is probably worth a lot – there are collectors who want all of them.